zahiryahya1/2024-Fall-Gradebook-Analysis/README.md

 [insert pie chart (all thogether)]

-above is a pie chart that divides studnets into retake categories from not retaking to doing a lot better.
+above is a pie chart that looks at all retake scores and organizes scores based on level of improvement.
+In total, there were 70 retakes with 148 non retakes.
 - As you can see, just under 50% of students who retook scored over 5% better.
+A large percent of students did not improve.
+In order to retake, students must complete test corrections and 1 additional assignment of their choice.
+These requiremnts discurage non serious students from retake and also helps students learn from their mistakes and study a bit.
+Unfortinatly, not all students who retake are learning from their mistake.
+Students lack study, review, and self analysis skills.
+Unfortinatly there is not much time in the classroom for these, but something teachers should consider.

+Below is a table that further divides the retake scrores by unit.

+[insert markdown talbe for each unit. ]

 [insert bar chart: with and without retake]
 - Final grade beofre and after retake.